MosheWagner/Orayta-QT/README.md

 This repository contains both the project source code and an excutable suitable for debian and its derivatives, giving you the choice of either building the program from the source code or attempting to use the pre-compiled binary.

+## Ubuntu installation using Orayta's PPA:

+This is the simplest way to install Orayta.
+It was tested on Ubuntu 19.04 WSL2(!), but should work for all recent or LTS ubuntu versions.

+1. sudo add-apt-repository ppa:moshe-wagner/orayta
+2. sudo apt update
+3. sudo apt install orayta orayta-books

+After that you can simply run orayta from the command line.

 ## Installing from source

 ### Pre-requisites